ZaneBaker2001/rag-policy-copilot/README.md

 ### Environment

-A sample environment file is provided:
+A sample environment file is provided for demo usage:

 ```bash
 OPENAI_API_KEY=your_api_key_here